-Whilst risks remain high in some areas, WMQ's objective for the reporting period was to strengthen our understanding of potential modern slavery risks within our operations and supply chain.
-At the same time, WMQ continued in requiring our key suppliers and partners to commit to compliance with the Act.
-Due to the need to redirect our internal focus to mitigate possible COVID-19 impacts, WMQ had to defer some of our goals and measuring previous set out in our first Modern Slavery Statement.
-However, WMQ did undertake the following:
+Whilst risks remain high in some areas, WMQ's objective for the reporting period was to strengthen our understanding of potential modern slavery risks within our bulk PPE supply chain.
+At the same time, WMQ continued to require all of our key suppliers and partners to commit to compliance with the Act.
+During the reporting year WMQ undertook the following: